4215 Assessor-Recorder Senior Office Specialist

 What We Do

-Heightened activity in the real estate and business markets means increased demand for the work of our Office.
-Every year, property tax revenue accounts for about one-third of the City’s General Fund revenue, representing close to $1.9 Billion in Fiscal Year 2016-2017.
-This revenue funds crucial services like police, fire, health and family support services.
-Through the dedicated work of the Assessor-Recorder staff, the City experienced a 10% increase in the local assessment roll compared to the previous year, representing a cumulative value of over $230 Billion.
+Heightened activity in the real estate and business markets means increased demand for the work of our office.
+Every year, property tax revenue remains the largest single source of funding for the City’s General Fund revenue, representing close to $2 Billion in Fiscal Year 2017-18.
+This revenue funds crucial services like public safety, education, neighborhood improvements, and health and family support services.
+Through the dedicated work of the Assessor-Recorder staff, the City experienced an 11% increase in the local assessment roll compared to the previous year, representing a cumulative value of over $256 Billion and generating over $3 billion dollars in local revenues.
 This is due in part to strong growth in the real estate market, additional construction across San Francisco, and our office’s efforts in increasing efficiency.
-Fiscal Year 2016-2017 transfer tax revenue of $409 Million is the highest level we have seen in the City’s history, and accounted for 12% of the City’s General Fund revenue.
-In recent years, we have taken significant steps toward modernizing our operations, including launching a new information management system to create a better, more convenient way of managing our close to 300,000 property files and documents and to safeguard our information.
-We have also started a multi-year, multi-organization effort aimed at modernizing City-wide property tax systems.
-Meanwhile, our core values continue to drive our efforts to improve customer service.
+In recent years, we have taken significant steps toward modernizing our operations, including kicking off a multi-organization effort aimed at modernizing City-wide Property Assessment & Taxation Systems (Project SMART).
+Project SMART (System for Managing Assessments, Records and Transactions) is a multi-year project to replace our legacy property assessment system that manages the City’s $256 billion in assessed property value.
+The new system will handle all aspects of assessment functions and will be able to integrate with other City systems, specifically the Office of the Treasurer & Tax Collector and the City Controller's Office.

 What We Are Looking For